 Tales of the Underdogs will, in time, be an anthology of short stories which take place in the Underdogs universe, with each character having a story of their own.

-Most of the stories will remain private until the series comes to an end, but two have been released as exclusive bonus content as a thank you to those who have pre-ordered Underdogs: Tooth and Nail (book two in the series), thus bringing it to life via Unbound.
-If you would like to be among these supporters, this is the place to pre-order the sequel (bear in mind there’s an option to order both books at once).
+Most of the stories will remain private until the series comes to an end, but three were released as exclusive bonus content as a thank you to those who pre-ordered Underdogs: Tooth and Nail (book two in the series), thus bringing it to life via Unbound.

 All links on this page open in new tabs.